Lucaszw/Resume/README.md

 BEng, Honours, With Distinction in Nanotechnology Engineering, University of Waterloo September 2012 - April 2017

-Masters in Design for Kids and Toys, Politecnico Di Milano February 2020 - March 2021
+Masters in Design for Kids and Toys with Distinction, Politecnico Di Milano February 2020 - March 2021

 ## Experience

+### Co-Founder of Jellyfish Fab.
+Design Studio
+#### November 2020 - Present
+- Milan based design and engineering team focused on IoT and Deep Tech. toys
+- We are building high tech educational toys related to STEAM with a focus on creatively engaging the children

 ### Design Engineer Intern at Hape
-#### November 2020 - Present
+#### November 2020 - February 2020
 - Working on various toy concepts combing electronic and digital components
 - Combing software and hardware elements in the toys for immersive experiences
 - Continuing the development of an undisclosed toy concept I previously developed with two other students